C-Loftus/Princeton-Thesis/doc/main.md

 - don't harshly distinguish between mobile and the desktop
 - try simple discrete input options before complex touchscreen ones

 All these properties make SXMO a particularly exciting platform for research.
 It allows us to experiment with the next generation of accessibility software and alternative HCI perspectives.
-SXMO isn't trying to mimic iOS or Android, and that is exactly what makes it special, and in our case particularly suited for new forms of voice controlled accessibility software.( And the federated learning systems like our own that will support them)
+SXMO isn't trying to mimic iOS or Android, and that is exactly what makes it so interesting for exploring new forms of voice controlled accessibility software.( And the federated learning systems like our own that will support them)

 Now that we have summarized the landscape of Linux mobile phones and explained the user interface properties that are desirable, I will explain what needs to be done to bring voice control to SXMO and create voice clients on Linux mobile devices generally.